davidSky/octobit/README.md

 	, ["value", "buffer"]
 ]
 ```
 A single `structure` can contain up to `8 elements`.
-Elements order must not change, but new elements can be appended (up to 8).
-If elements' order is changed: __data will get scrumbled__.
+A structure must be defined once and never modified.
+Only the octet type can endure changes -- new flags can be appended (up to 8).
 > when 8 elements is not enough, pack another structure into the first one as a buffer

 ## encode/decode